ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

 - ⚡ **Improved**: Changes the semantics of [fork keys](/fork/key/) so that if `key` is ever `null`, an error is raised.
-Previously, ShadowTraffic would silently stop forking, which was confusing and unhelpful.- 🐛 **Fixed**: Fixes a bug where the use of [`oneTimeKeys`](/fork/oneTimeKeys) would not always allow ShadowTraffic to exit if it generated all expected data.- 🐛 **Fixed**: Fixes bootstrap generated output that targets Kafka connections.
+Previously, ShadowTraffic would silently stop forking, which was confusing and unhelpful.
+- 🐛 **Fixed**: Fixes a bug where the use of [`oneTimeKeys`](/fork/oneTimeKeys) would not always allow ShadowTraffic to exit if it generated all expected data.
+- 🐛 **Fixed**: Fixes bootstrap generated output that targets Kafka connections.
 Previously the default Kafka connection URL was malformed.

 ---